njanirudh/Paper-Summaries/README.md

  ![Feature](images/Taxonomy/4w.png?raw=true "Robot Learning General Division")

 ### Full MindMap
 This is a mindmap of all the related fields to Robot Learning.
-This is not a fully extensive mindmap and many addition/changes can still be made.
+This is not an extensive mindmap and many addition/changes can still be made.
  ![Feature](images/Taxonomy/full_map.png?raw=true "Robot Learning")

 ### Optimization Methods